-Certain reclassifications have been made to the prior years' consolidated financial statements to conform to the October 31, 2019 presentation.
-The Company reclassified goodwill and other intangible assets of \$1,431,000 and \$6,225,000, respectively, as of October 31, 2018, from other assets to goodwill and other intangible assets.
+Certain reclassifications have been made to the prior years' consolidated financial statements to conform to the October 31, 2020 presentation.
+The Company reclassified receivables/other from related parties and payables to related parties of \$2,985,000 and \$906,000, respectively, as of October 31, 2019, from accounts receivable, net, and accrued liabilities, respectively.
+The Company reclassified certain components within cash provided by operating activities within the statements of cash flows.